benjacoblee/gic-assessment-client/readme.md

 - Ensure `node_modules` with `npm i`
 - `npm run dev`

+Assuming that the `server` is already running, the project is ready.
 Navigate to `http://localhost:5173/` to view the project in the browser.